moirivilla/TikiTrainer/README.md

 *🌟 Keep tabs on your running goals and achievements.

-## Take one step closer to your running goals with TikiTrainer!
+## Take one step closer to your running goals with Tiki Trainer!